OHI-Norway/nor-prep/prep/clean_waters/README.md

 # Clean waters goal: data and analysis

-In this goal, we assess the to what extent the coastal waters in northern Norway are unpolluted.
+In this goal, we assess to what extent the coastal waters in northern Norway are unpolluted.
 Under pollution we understand any kind of pollution - with organic and inorganic compounds, pollution related to human acitvities on the coast, and marine debris.

 There are two components in the Clean waters goal:

 * Status of coastal water entities based on ecological and chemical parameters

-* Marine debris  - accumulation of debris on the beaches in northern Norway.
+* Marine debris  - accumulation of debris on the beaches in northern Norway (unfinished yet)

 ## Status of coastal water entities
-This classification of water entities is based on the Water Framework directive in Norway.
+This classification of water entities is based on the Water Framework directive, in a way it is implemented in Norway.
 Ecological status is measured as biota-related characteristics, chemical status - as the level of pollutants in the sediments, biota and water.
 The assessemnts are done about every 6 years.
 The results are visualized on the map [here](https://vann-nett.no/portal/#/mainmap).

 ## Marine debris